AUProbGeo/segymat/docs/source/segywriting.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 To manually update a trace header at a specific location, using a
-specific data type (precision) use for for example:
+specific data type (precision) use for example:

 ::